-Education, Outreach, and Involvement 3.2.6 Signage Yes Stormwater pollution prevention signs were designed, produced and installed along major intersections within the MS4 membership of the LRGVSWTF.
-The signs bear the logos from the LRGVSWTF and the MS4.
-Signage were placed throughout the region at locations where pedestrians and vehicle drivers will recognize the sign as an indicator of a local water body that should be protected, the importance of water quality, and the potential effects of stormwater pollution.
+(All MS4s) MCM(s) ВМР BMP is appropriate for reducing the discharge of pollutants in stormwater (Answer Yes or No and explain.) information to the ME below.
+SWMP are deemed appropriate, evaluated as cost effective, provide dissemination of EP, and promote mitigation/minimization of discharged pollutants.
+Select highlights are noted Education, Outreach, and Involvement 3.2.6 Signage Yes Stormwater pollution prevention signs were designed, produced, and installed along major intersections within the MS4 membership of the LTSTF.
+The signs bear the logos of the LTSTF and the MS4.
+Signage was placed throughout the region at locations where pedestrians and vehicle drivers will recognize the sign as an indicator of a local water body that should be protected, the importance of water quality, and the potential effects of stormwater pollution.
 Messages were conveyed in English and Spanish.
 This BMP will continue.
-Education, Outreach, and Involvement 3.2.7 Community Outreach Yes The LRGVSWTF has provided educational and outreach materials to the community, including brochures, fact sheets and handouts.
+Education, Outreach, and Involvement 3.2.7 Community Outreach Yes The LTSTF has provided educational and outreach materials to the community, including brochures, fact sheets and handouts.
 These materials are made available at City Halls, and throughout public-owned facilities.
 Materials are made available to developers, businesses, and contractors during the planning and permitting processes.
-The LRGVSWTF promotes its stormwater pollution prevention outreach program at various annual community events.
-Booths, brochures, children- friendly materials, and other similar approaches are used.
-The LRGVSWTF shall consider designating a day or a week for stormwater pollution prevention awareness.
-The LRGVSWTF has developed partnerships with various regional entities and coordinates an annual conference that promotes the SWMPs of the region.
+The LTST promotes its stormwater pollution prevention outreach program at various annual community events.
+Booths, brochures, child-friendly materials, and other similar approaches are used.
+The LTSTF shall consider designating a day or a week for stormwater pollution prevention awareness.
+The LTSTF has developed partnerships with various regional entities and coordinates an annual conference that promotes the SWMPs of the region.
 This highly successful conference is held annually at South Padre Island.
 This BMP will continue to be developed.

-Education, Outreach, and Involvement 3.2.8 Education -General Watershed Protection Planning Yes A watershed information curriculum with associated materials and training is available and advertised to the businesses, educational community, and the general community.
-Program materials promote the Arroyo Colorado Watershed Partnership (ACWP).
-The LRGVSWTF also leads the Steering Committees of the Northern and Central Hidalgo Floodway Watershed Partnership, the Raymondville Drain Watershed Partnership, the US IBWC Watershed Partnership, and the Lower Laguna Madre/Brownsville Ship Channel Watershed Partnership.
-The LRGVSWTF will continue to work closely with the partnerships to implement this BMP.
-The impairment of the local waterways is of great concern to our region.
+Education, Outreach, and Involvement 3.2.8 Education -General Watershed Protection Plan (non-ACWP BMP) Yes A watershed information curriculum with associated materials and training is available and advertised to the businesses, educational community, and the general community.
+Program materials promote the ACWP.
+The LTSTF will continue to work closely with the ACWP to implement this BMP.
+The impairment of the Arroyo Colorado is of great concern to our region.
+Four additional TCEQ watershed protection plan projects are now being led by the LTSTF.
+These projects will be incorporated into the existing SWMP in the next permit period.
 Education, Outreach, and Involvement 3.2.9 Public Meetings Yes Annual public meetings are conducted to provide citizens with the opportunity to discuss various viewpoints and provide input concerning stormwater quality issues.
 Meetings are publicized in accordance with public notification requirements in each jurisdiction, such as a local newspaper or appropriate publication of wide circulation.
-Education, Outreach, and Involvement 3.2.10 Advisory Committee Yes This BMP has been modified after general consensus indicated that a regional SWMP requires regional input and feedback.
-The LRGVSWTF is comprised of several workgroups (i.e. outreach, ordinance, construction, grant, etc.) that provide much needed information to effectively implement and evaluate the coalition's SWMP.
+Education, Outreach, and Involvement 3.2.10 Advisory Committee Yes This BMP was modified after consensus indicated that a regional SWMP requires regional input and feedback.
+The LTSTF is comprised of several workgroups (i.e., outreach, ordinance, construction, grant, etc.) that provide much needed information to effectively implement and evaluate the coalition's SWMP.
 The organization will serve as the advisory workgroup for the MS4 partners.